Peer Review Policy

 6. Final Decision

-The final decision is made by the Editor-in-Chief based on reviewer reports, revised manuscripts, and overall editorial assessment.
+The final publication decision is made by the Editor-in-Chief based on reviewer reports, revised manuscripts, and overall editorial assessment.

 - Provide objective, constructive, and timely evaluations